 Over the past few years emphasis on FUE being the more “advanced” or “new technology” have been emphasized and misrepresented.

-FUE is great for smaller surgeries, eyebrows and men who wear their hair buzz cut short in the back of the head between their ears where a FUT scar would be visible.
-FUE still has it’s limitations.
+FUE is great for smaller surgeries, eyebrows, and men who wear their hair buzz cut short in the back of the head between their ears where a FUT scar would be visible.
+FUE still has its limitations.

 Smaller special FUE cases can even be performed with donor hair kept longer like with patients wearing their hair 2-3” in length.

-FUT is still by far the most cost effective procedure requested by patients inquiring about hair restoration surgery.
+FUT is still by far the most cost-effective procedure requested by patients inquiring about hair restoration surgery.

 FUT is a process that allows the surgeon to use a strip of tissue to restore healthy hair follicles where they are needed.
 Our doctor recommends this method for hair restoration frequently, particularly in cases of advanced hair loss, as it produces the best results for restoring fuller hair.

-The Follicular Unit Transfer/Transplant Process
+The FUT Process

 Our doctor performs follicular unit transfers/transplants (FUT) utilizing a narrow, superficial strip of skin.
 Hair follicles are transferred in natural groupings of 1-4 hairs taken from the back of the scalp.
 The follicles are easily identified and protected with individual dissection under stereoscopic microscopes.